interrupt-software/terraform-provider-hashicups/README.md

 gpg --armor --export gilberto@hashicorp.com
 ```

 The generated public key should be formatted to fit into the provider package file.
-For instance, removing the end of line carriage return and replacing it with `\n` characters instead using a regular expression.
+For instance, removing the natural end of line carriage return and replacing it with literal `\n` characters instead using a regular expression.

 ![Screen_Recording_2020-12-07_01.gif](images/Screen_Recording_2020-12-07_01.gif)